Skip to main content

 HISTORY:

-Junior Players was founded in 1955 and is the oldest nonprofit children's theater organization in Dallas.
-Over its existence, Junior Players has striven to meet the changing needs of the community.
+Over its existence, Junior Players has endeavored to meet the changing needs of the community.
 From 1955 to 1989, Junior Players presented traditional children's theater productions performed entirely by children and teenagers.
 In 1989, the Board of Directors changed the focus of Junior Players activities, deciding that Junior Players can best serve the youth of Dallas by providing free programming accessible to all the children of North Texas.
 Through free, high quality, arts education programs in local recreation and cultural centers, housing projects, elementary and middle schools, and through social service agencies serving youth at risk, Junior Players continues to empower young voices.

 EQUITY, DIVERSITY AND INCLUSION